 The New Zealand Association of Pharmacy Students - Otago (NZAPS-O) is a voluntary student organisation with over 200 members that represents New Zealand's National School of Pharmacy, located in the student city of Dunedin.
 Membership is open to all students, including those who have graduated and are completing their internship year.

 The association consists of ten executive members who work closely together to organise social events, educational opportunities, sports competitions, student exchanges and promoting pharmacy and public health campaigns.
-The Committee is elected annually and has the goal of helping young students to become responsible health professionals, at the same time preserving the social aspect of university life through the events organised for the members.

 The Teddy Bear Hospital is a project organised alongside OUMSA (Otago University Medical Students Association) and other student associations from other health professional programmes.
 The activity combines medical students, pharmacy students, dentistry students, physiotherapy students, radiation therapy students and nursing students to try and provide kid-friendly activities and to encourage children to not be afraid of healthcare professionals.
 As Pharmacy students, we 'dispensed' fresh fruit to children with prescriptions that were provided by medicine and/or dentistry students.

 Pharmacy Awareness Week